 Live and/or dead baitfish are approved for the drainages and waters listed in the table below.
 This includes Regular Trout Waters (for locations in table only) where the use of bait is legal.
+Drainage shall mean all waters within the major watershed including lakes, ponds, tributaries and headwaters.

-Approved live and/or dead baitfish locations
+Approved live and dead baitfish locations